o-love/ToDoX/readme.md

 - The user created in the .env file already has the necessary permissions on the database.
 You do not need to create another user or modify the permissions of the current user unless a new one is created.

 ### Why Docker & Nginx
 We use Docker to simplify the process of deploying our application and to ensure consistent environments across all machines.
-With Docker, we can package all the dependencies and configurations of our application into a single container, making it easy to deploy and run the application on any machine.
+With Docker, we can package all the dependencies and configurations of our application into a single container, making it easy to deploy and run the application on any machine.<br>
 We use Nginx as a reverse proxy to handle incoming traffic and distribute it to the appropriate containers in our Docker network.
 Nginx provides additional features like load balancing, caching, and SSL termination, which can help improve the performance and security of our application.

 ### Docker folders